tnas/gsb-practical-test/README.md

 # GSB Java Practical Test

+The Single Page Application was deployed on AWS and can be accessed via the link [GSB](http://3.87.8.194/).

 #### Create a single page application with the following details:
 - Use Java for the backend (Spring boot)
 - Use Angular for the frontend